prjemian/epicspi/docs/source/index.rst

    Note the use of backticks in the *export* command.
    They evaluate the enclosed text as a command and return the result.
+For more discussion, see the section below titled :ref:`delimiters`.

 EPICS base can be built for many different operating systems and computers.
 Each build is directed by the ``EPICS_HOST_ARCH`` environment variable.
 A command is provided to determine the best choice amongst all the systems for which EPICS currently has definitions.
-Here is the way to set the environment variable on any UNIX or Linux OS using the bash shell (use either of these two commands, they are equivalent in the bash shell:
+Here is the way to set the environment variable on any UNIX or Linux OS using the *bash* shell (use either of these two commands, they are equivalent in the *bash* shell:

 .. code-block:: guess
    :linenos: